MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCaseCustodian.md

             - `[Value <String>]`: Value of the property
             - `[ValueType <String>]`: Type of the value
           - `[CloudPcRemoteActionResults <IMicrosoftGraphCloudPcRemoteActionResult[]>]`:
-            - `[ActionName <String>]`: The specified action.
-Supported values in the Microsoft Endpoint Manager portal are: Reprovision, Resize.
-Supported values in enterprise Cloud PC devices are: Rename, Reboot, Reprovision, Troubleshoot.
-            - `[ActionState <String>]`: actionState
-            - `[CloudPcId <String>]`: The ID of the Cloud PC device on which the remote action is performed.
-Read-only.
-            - `[LastUpdatedDateTime <DateTime?>]`: Last update time for action.
-The Timestamp is shown in ISO 8601 format and Coordinated Universal Time (UTC).
-For example, midnight UTC on Jan 1, 2014 appears as '2014-01-01T00:00:00Z'.
-            - `[ManagedDeviceId <String>]`: The ID of the Intune managed device on which the remote action is performed.
-Read-only.
-            - `[StartDateTime <DateTime?>]`: Time the action was initiated.
-The Timestamp is shown in ISO 8601 format and Coordinated Universal Time (UTC).
-For example, midnight UTC on Jan 1, 2014 appears as '2014-01-01T00:00:00Z'.
-            - `[StatusDetails <IMicrosoftGraphCloudPcStatusDetails>]`: cloudPcStatusDetails
-              - `[(Any) <Object>]`: This indicates any property can be added to this object.
-              - `[AdditionalInformation <IMicrosoftGraphKeyValuePair[]>]`: Any additional information about the Cloud PC status.
-              - `[Code <String>]`: The code associated with the Cloud PC status.
-              - `[Message <String>]`: The status message.
           - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires.
 This property is read-only.
           - `[ComplianceState <String>]`: Compliance state.
           - `[ConfigurationManagerClientEnabledFeatures <IMicrosoftGraphConfigurationManagerClientEnabledFeatures>]`: configuration Manager client enabled features